thruthesky/angular-wysiwyg-editor/README.md

 git submodule add https://github.com/thruthesky/angular-wysiwyg-editor src/app/modules/angular-wysiwyg-editor
 ````

-* And use like below
+* And add it to app module or any where.

 ```` typescript
 import { EditorModule } from 'app/modules/angular-wysiwyg-editor/editor.module';